Nadihat/Repeater-Divination/README.md

 tarot.js is an alternate path to remove the "frozen/collision" bug that plagued early versions.
 It uses node.
 It might be less accurate than the original Python versions.

+tarot.pl is the same, but in Perl.
+Perl is as spiritually strong as Python.

 The Tarot file is GPL3, and since all the other files were derived from it, they're too.